Comparing F-1 and J-1 Status

 On-Campus Employment in J-1 Status:

-Permitted during full time studies; part time employment when school is in session, full time during periods of recess with permission of International Student Adviser.
+Permitted during full time studies with authorization; part time employment when school is in session, full time during periods of recess with permission of International Student Adviser.

 Off-Campus Employment in F-1 Status:

 Optional Practical Training (OPT): F-1 students are eligible to apply for permission to work off campus for up to a 12 month period of training that is directly related to their studies.
 OPT can be used during full time studies (or after completion of studies); part time when school is in session and full time during periods of recess.
 All time used it counted towards the allowable 12 month period.
 This benefit is approved by the USCIS.
 It is not required that you have specific employment prior to application for this benefit.
 Once approved however, you can not have a period of unemployment that exceeds 90 days.

 Curricular Practical Training (CPT): F-1 students are eligible to apply for off-campus work authorization during their program of study if the work is an integral part of their curriculum.
 CPT can be part time when school is in session and full time during school vacation periods.
 There is no limit to how much CPT can be used but 12 or more months of full tie CPT will result in the loss of the OPT benefit.
 CPT is approved by ISSS.
 It is required that you have specific employment prior to application for this benefit.

 Academic Training (AT): J-1 students are eligible to apply for permission to work off-campus for a period of time equal to their program length (maximum duration is 18 months) that is directly related to their studies.
 AT can be used both during studies and/or after graduation.
 This benefit is not automatic and must be approved by an ISSS Advisor.
 It is required that you have specific employment prior to application for this benefit.
 For post- completion work, you will not be eligible for this benefit if you do not have a job in place before you complete your program.

 Not eligible for full-time study in the U.S.